Reading Your Form 1099-R

 Your Form 1099-R includes payments issued from January 1 through December 31.

-The payment issued January 1 for the month of December of the prior year will be included on the Form 1099-R in the year the payment was issued.
+The payment issued January 1 for the month of December of the prior year will be included on the Form 1099-R for the year the payment was issued.

-In pursuit and support of CalSTRS’ green initiative, effective 2014 tax year, your Form 1099-R is printed on a smaller paper template.
-The IRS does not require us to include Copy 2; therefore, that copy was eliminated from the new Form 1099-R.
+In pursuit and support of CalSTRS’ green initiative, as of the 2014 tax year, your Form 1099-R is printed on a smaller paper template.
+The IRS does not require us to include Copy 2; therefore, that copy was eliminated from the Form 1099-R.